-The Ontario Ministry of Transportation (MTO) is responsible for driver’s licences and records.
+The Ontario Ministry of Transportation (MTO) is responsible for driver’s licenses and records.
 If you are convicted by the court, that record of conviction is sent to the MTO and the MTO then updates your driving history.

 Any demerit points that are applied to your driving record are active for 2 years from your original date of offence.
 Those demerit points are added to any other demerit points for other offences that occurred within two years of their offence date(s).
-The accumulated demerit points in this two year window determine if you receive an MTO warning letter, interview, or licence suspension.
+The accumulated demerit points in this two year window determine if you receive an MTO warning letter, interview, or license suspension.
 Effectively, this prevents drivers from intentionally delaying their cases at court to try and avoid the consequences of their demerit points.

-If on your offence date you received a ticket whose demerit points would cause your licence to be suspended, you could fight your charge at court.
-As long as your matter is before the court, the offence would not be on your driving record and would not result in a suspension of your licence.
-If the offence could be withdrawn, the offence would not appear on your driver’s licence in any manner and would cause no suspension.
+If on your offence date you received a ticket whose demerit points would cause your license to be suspended, you could fight your charge at court.
+As long as your matter is before the court, the offence would not be on your driving record and would not result in a suspension of your license.
+If the offence could be withdrawn, the offence would not appear on your driver’s license in any manner and would cause no suspension.
 If the offence could be reduced to a lesser offence whose demerit points would not result in a suspension, then only the lesser offence would go onto your driving history and you would not be suspended.
-However, if the original offence did go to a conviction at court then your licence would then be suspended.
+However, if the original offence did go to a conviction at court then your license would then be suspended.
 Even if by the date of your conviction, the other demerit points no longer showed on your driver’s abstract.
 This would be due to the MTO considering demerit points by offence dates, not conviction dates.